-As The Nook Online’s founders prepared to scale their business model, they enlisted us to develop an identity to align with their company’s new name: Kahilla, which refers to a group of people united by a common goal.
+As The Nook Online’s founders prepared to scale their business model, we developed an identity to align with their company’s new name: Kahilla, which refers to a group of people united by a common goal.
 Starting with branding and extending into design, communications strategy, and messaging across all collateral—including Kahilla’s website—we articulated the company’s commitment to empowerment and inclusivity.

 Role: Lead Designer